Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Abstractions of Markov Jump Linear Systems

 \section{Abstractions of Markov Jump Linear Systems}

-In this section, we describe our approach for abstracting MJLSs.
-We first introduce an abstraction for the continuous dynamics of one individual mode.
-Then, we discuss how to ``stitch'' together abstractions across discrete mode jumps to obtain a single iMDP abstraction.
-We then compute an optimal policy $\pi^*$ on this iMDP using \cref{eq:opt_imdp}, which (due to the soundness of the abstraction, see \cref{thm:sound}) can be converted into a certifiably correct controller for the MJLS.
-We provide an overview of our approach in~\cref{fig:overview}.
+In this section, we present our main contributions to solving \cref{prob:Formal}.
+We first explain how we use the results from \cref{sec:AAAI} to construct an abstraction for the continuous dynamics of an individual mode.
+Then, we discuss how to ``combine'' abstractions across discrete modes to obtain a single iMDP abstraction.
+Finally, we compute an optimal policy $\pi^\star$ on the obtained iMDP and show (using \cref{thm:sound,thm:controlled_sound}) that this policy can be refined as a controller for the hybrid dynamics.